HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 ### Loading performance metrics

-Load time on the mobile web is measured in the same way that it is measured in any other context, and despite the more difficult burdens that mobile devices face, that makes it harder for them to load a site quickly.
-[Research](https://unbounce.com/page-speed-report/#:~:text=Young%20folks%20have,on%20a%20cellphone.) shows that mobile visitors are more impatient, and actually expect and want the experience on a phone to be faster than it is on a larger device.
+Load time on the mobile web is measured in the same way that it is measured in any other context, and despite the more difficult burdens that mobile devices face, that makes it harder for them to load a site quickly. <a hreflang="en" href="https://unbounce.com/page-speed-report/#:~:text=Young%20folks%20have,on%20a%20cellphone.">Research</a> shows that mobile visitors are more impatient, and actually expect and want the experience on a phone to be faster than it is on a larger device.

 #### Time to First Byte (TTFB)

-[Time to First Byte](https://web.dev/ttfb/), which is often abbreviated as TTFB, is the measurement of the amount of time that elapses from the start of the navigation to the first byte of data received in response to the request.
+<a hreflang="en" href="https://web.dev/ttfb/">Time to First Byte</a>, which is often abbreviated as TTFB, is the measurement of the amount of time that elapses from the start of the navigation to the first byte of data received in response to the request.
 TTFB describes the responsiveness of the server and other network resources that are needed to begin building a page.

 TTFB is not a Core Web Vitals metric itself, but it has a direct impact on all loading performance metrics, and thus, is often discussed as part of the optimization of all Core Web Vitals elements and general site performance, especially Largest Contentful Paint.